CS-DS-125/125book/py4e_rst/04-functions.rst

 In the context of programming, a *function* is a named sequence of statements that performs a computation.
 When you define a function, you specify the name and the sequence of statements.
-Later, you can “call” the function by name.
+Later, you can "call" the function by name.
 We have already seen one example of a *function call*: